This post is the last in a three-part series covering tax tips and tricks for military members.

-The good news is that filing overseas is essentially the same as if you were living in the states.
-You still follow the income guidelines associated income within the U.S. and must file by tax day.
+The good news is that filing overseas is essentially the same as if you were living in the States.
+You still follow the income guidelines associated within the U.S. and must file by Tax Day.

 - Avoid double taxation by claiming your foreign taxes in your deductions and filling out the 4868 form, which enacts tax treaties the U.S. has with many foreign countries to avoid overtaxing international citizens.

 - Remember that exchange rates are important when it comes to filing foreign taxes.
 Use the updated IRS exchange rates to calculate accurately.